mcmikecreations/mcmikecreations.github.io/static/_projects/data-viz/hikes/markdown/2025-03-09-hochstaufen.md

 We still had around 40 minutes until the train, so we left Abeer to relax and proceeded through the town to the main Bad Reichenhall station in hopes of finding something to eat or drink.
-Unfortunately, all the cafes were closed.
+Unfortunately, all the cafés were closed.
 Miraculously, we managed to find a cafe that was still open (Il Centro), with local thugs counting income from the cash register.
 We walked past them and ordered hot chocolate to go.
-The town itself was quite lovely and I'd definitely like to return there one day.
+The town itself was quite lovely, and I'd definitely like to return there one day.
 But at that point we didn't have time to explore too much, so we headed to the station and boarded the train, meeting Abeer inside.